AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 \snippet "DOX_ENUMS.cpp"     DOX_ENUMS_RECORDS_FRUITS_GETRECORD

-This is using namespace function \alib{enums;GetRecord} passing the given enum element.
+This is using namespace function \alib{enumrecords;GetRecord} passing the given enum element.
 The function returns a reference to the record defined during bootstrap.

 Invoked like this: